chenxy99/ANOC/README.md

 --start-from-checkpoint checkpoints/anoc/checkpoint_best.pth
 ```

 Similarly, one can use the tensorboard to monitor the performance and the training procedure.
-To check the specific parameters of the model on the validation, e.g., `checkpoint_120000.pth`, you can execute the following scripts.
+To check the specific parameters of the model on the validation set, e.g., `checkpoint_120000.pth`, you can execute the following scripts.
 ```text
 CUDA_VISIBLE_DEVICES=0 python scripts/inference_scst.py \
 --config configs/updown_plus_cbs_saliency_nocaps_val.yaml \